 Today we are making a really easy homemade watercolor paint recipe that you can do with your kids.
-It has just a few ingredients that you have in your kitchen already meaning you can get the kids painting with homemade watercolor paints in just a few minutes without a trip to the store or spending money!
+Making watercolors requires a few common ingredients that you probably have in your kitchen already!
+Your kids will be painting with homemade watercolor paints within minutes without a trip to the store or spending money.

-Homemade paint is also great because not only is it an easier project to make paint at home than you might think, but it is also inexpensive and can be part of the crafting fun.
+Homemade paint recipes like these watercolors is great because not only is it an easier project to make paint at home than you might think, but it is also inexpensive and can be part of the crafting fun.
+Now let’s move on to the actual homemade paint recipe including what you will need to get started watercolor painting…

 Supplies Needed – Homemade Watercolor Paint Recipe